blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/FakeNet-NG.md

 ---

-## Step 3: Simulate Simple Web "malware" Traffic
+## Step 3: Simulate Web "Malware" Traffic

 While FakeNet-NG is still running in **Terminal 1**, start another terminal.
 In **Terminal 2**, we'll play the role of the "malware" sending traffic.